shreyasarunesh/OpenDomainQA/README.md

 The SQuAD dataset can be downloaded: [SQuAD V 1.0 & V2.0](https://rajpurkar.github.io/SQuAD-explorer/)

-The Wikipedia Index and the trained models can be downloaded through this link: [Models and Indexing files](https://drive.google.com/drive/folders/1ZO7ZJ8N02HEm6bR_kj6LiBiR1_7loPMG?usp=sharing)
+The Wikipedia Index and the trained models can be downloaded through Google drive, in this link: [Models and Indexing files](https://drive.google.com/drive/folders/1ZO7ZJ8N02HEm6bR_kj6LiBiR1_7loPMG?usp=sharing)
-Warning: The wikipedia Indexing file is ~ 22 GB
+Warning: The wikipedia Indexing file is ~ 22 GB.

 The structure of DrQA model is as illustrated in the figure bellow and the BERT-base model can be found the Huggingface library: